Sat January 7, 2012

 Mushrooms have a lot of glutamate, an amino acid that gives them their rich, savory flavor.
 Glutamate is one of the chemicals responsible for the umami flavor; it's one of the five flavors sensed by humans, along with salty, sweet, sour, and bitter.
 (Check out Robert Krulwich's engaging piece on the origins of umami here.)

 The notion that a cat might crave mushrooms isn't a big surprise to Gary Beauchamp, director of the Monell Chemical Senses Center in Philadelphia.
 For decades, he has been studying how different species sense flavor.
 Cats have been a big focus of his research.

 In 2005, Beauchamp and his colleagues proved that cats, tigers and other felines can't taste sweetness because they lack a functional gene for sweetness taste receptors.
-But they do have genes for the receptors that detect the umami flavor of wide array of amino acids in protein.
-So Cashew and any other mushroom-craving cats are really on a vain hunt for protein, not for fungi, he says.
+But they do have genes for the receptors that detect the umami flavor of a wide array of amino acids in protein.
+So Cashew and any other mushroom-craving cats are really on a hunt for protein, not for fungi, he says.